Black Friday Code: DIGEST35

 You’ll know your probiotic is working if you’re experiencing less brain fog, improved mood, and lower stress levels.

-While research seems to be mixed, what’s agreed-upon is the correlation between gut health and mental health.
-The question of chicken and egg — which causes which, or whether one causes the other at all — remains to be answered [22, 23].
+While research seems to be mixed, what’s agreed upon is the correlation between gut health and mental health.
+The question of chicken and egg—which causes which, or whether one causes the other at all—remains unanswered 22 23

-That being said, it’s generally agreed in the medical scientific community that the two are intimately linked [24].
-That’s why your mood and mental state is a good sign probiotics are working.
+That being said, it’s generally agreed in the scientific medical community that the two are intimately linked 24.
+That’s why your mood and mental state are good signs probiotics are working.

-When your gut has been overrun by harmful bacteria, or there’s an imbalance, that immunity can run haywire with overactive response, leading to autoimmune conditions, allergies, and food sensitivities.
+When your gut has been overrun by harmful bacteria or is in a state of chronic inflammation, this can manifest as autoimmune flare-ups, allergies, or food sensitivities.

 A large percentage of your immune system lives in your gut, and inflammation is one of the primary tools the immune system employs to protect you against harmful or toxic microorganisms that may pass through (your body produces a fever to kill a cold bug, or you cut yourself and it gets red and inflamed to fight infection, for example).

-When your immune system feels solid, and your body ceases or dramatically reduces that extreme response, you know your probiotics are working.
+When your immune system feels like it’s working in a balanced manner—you know your probiotics are working.

 A tell-tale sign probiotics are working for you is if your skin condition clears up.

-If you’ve seen a dermatologist about acne or rosacea, you’ve likely been prescribed an antibiotic that made it worse — or, at best, cleared the problem temporarily, only for it to return with a vengeance.
-What’s missed in this type of treatment (which, thankfully, is no longer the standard with the exception of a proven, targeted antibiotic for rosacea), is the fact that one of the side effects of antibiotics is the killing of all manner of good bacteria that helps protect your skin.
+If you’ve seen a dermatologist about acne or rosacea, you’ve likely been prescribed an antibiotic that made it worse—or, at best, cleared the problem temporarily, only for it to return with a vengeance.
+This happens because one of the side effects of antibiotics is the killing of all manner of good bacteria in your gut and on your skin that help keep your skin’s natural protective barrier intact.

 Related to the previous section, some skin conditions are indicators of an autoimmune disease (psoriasis, vitiligo, eczema, etc.), in which case, all the information I’ve already shared about immunity relates to the connection between the gut and the skin as well.

-But while not all skin conditions indicate an autoimmune condition, they do all indicate a gut imbalance, or dysbiosis [28].
-Listen to this case study of one of my patients who experienced relief from skin rash, acid reflux, and loose bowels after changing his diet and adding in HCl (hydrochloric acid — to help with stomach acid) and probiotics.
+However, while not all skin conditions indicate an autoimmune condition, they do all indicate a gut imbalance or dysbiosis 28.
+Listen to this case study of one of my clients who experienced relief from skin rash, acid reflux, and loose bowels after changing his diet and adding in HCl (hydrochloric acid—to help with stomach acid) and probiotics.

-Certain skin conditions are trickier than others to treat, but the addition of a high-quality probiotic into whatever other efforts are being put forth to address it is definitely a good idea.
-Improvements are a good sign your probiotics are working.
+Certain skin conditions are trickier than others to treat, but adding a high-quality probiotic into whatever other efforts are being put forth to address it is definitely a good idea.

 What to Look for in Your Probiotic

-You have trillions of microbes living in your gut at any given time, so your supplement should contain enough quantity to compete with what’s already in there.
-You’re also looking for diversity of bacterial species.
-Lactobacillus and bifidobacterium are the genera, and the words that come after those words on the label indicate the specific species.
+You have trillions of microbes living in your gut at any given time, so your supplement should have a high enough dose to compete with what’s already in there.
+You’re also looking for a diversity of bacterial species.
+Lactobacillus and Bifidobacterium are what’s called the genera, and the words that come after those words on the label indicate the species.

 If you see a number after that second word, it indicates specific strains of bacteria within that species.
 Strains are like breeds of dogs.
 They’re all dogs, but a poodle is distinct from a pit bull.
-Also like dogs, the more the merrier.
-Look for variety across species and strain in your probiotic supplement.
-And consider switching up your choices each time you replace your bottle in order to continue to diversify month over month.
+Also, like dogs, the more the merrier.
+Look for variety across species and strains in your probiotic supplement.

 Pay Attention to Your Body